rafiksept/twisel/README.md

 ## twisel 0.1.10 Update
 - Scrap automatically stop when it reach the end of pages
 - Fix the css selector issue
-- Remove Double Tweet in result
+- Remove Double Tweet in final result

 ## Get Started
 Before you use this library, you must download driver.exe according to your browser application and version. you can check this link: